fborda99/TicketTool/README.md

     The project was developed by Thomas Bransburg and Florencia Borda.
 In general terms, Thomas developed the AppEmployees and Florencia the AppIT_Team.
 Then, together they created the AppTickets and AppMessages.

-    Note: In order to visualize the testing documentation in Visual Studio Code you will need to install the Excel Viewer Extension.
+    Note: In order to visualize the testing documentation (Unit_Test_TicketTool.xlsx) in Visual Studio Code you will need to install the Excel Viewer Extension.

 DEMO VIDEO

-    Link to a video demonstrating how the website works:
+    Link to a video demonstrating how the website works: https://drive.google.com/file/d/1z4Ib_ZFwKIoKyEQ6ISE2UQCIBbyHDKDo/view?usp=sharing

 HOW TO START THE PROJECT